 You’ll need a butternut squash (I used about ¼ of a really large one), an onion, a potato, and two golden beets, with 3 cups of chicken broth for liquid.
 Don’t even think about using red beets.
 The ghost of my childhood self – forced to endure cold, slippery, sour pickled beets all winter long, their garish juices assaulting the mashed potatoes and meatloaf innocently resting on my plate – will rise up and haunt you if you do.
 And I don’t even want to think about the color your soup will be if you try a red beet.
 If you don’t have a golden beet, just use a couple of carrots for the added bulk and a bit of sweetness.
 For seasoning, you’ll need about 2-3 sprigs of thyme and ¼ teaspoon of cumin powder, which is a great balance for the coconut oil you’ll use to brown the onions.

 Now it’s time to puree.
 If you’re new to blended soups, a few words of advice: Don’t blend the whole thing at once, and have a towel ready to clamp down the lid of the blender.
 The hot liquid has a tendency to cause pressure buildup, and when the blades start whirling, you’re likely to have a mess at best and a faceful of near-boiling liquid at worst.
 Do half at a time.
 Drape your folded towel over the lid and hold it down firmly as you turn it on.
 The hot-liquid effect can be minimized by starting it at a low speed before going up to the highest speed, but trust me: you’ll still need that towel.
 (You should have seen my kitchen after my first attempt at broccoli-cheddar soup.
 Not pretty.)
-Blend till it’s a creamy, rich yellow, adjust for salt and pepper, and pour the blenderful into a bowl.
-Do the same for the other half, and you’re done.
+An immersion blender works well, too.

+I like to add a spoonful of honey-thyme yogurt to each bowl.
+It looks pretty and adds a little bit of unexpected flavor to the soup.
 I served ours with very basic grilled ham-and-cheese sandwiches (no, I didn’t get to have cheese, I just got to inhale while it was cooking), and it was just marvelous.
-It was just the right meal to enjoy while leaves were falling and the temperature was slowly dropping.
+It’s just the right meal to enjoy while leaves are falling and the temperature is slowly dropping.

 And here is a short-and-sweet format of the recipe: